OrbisWeb3/db-sdk/README.md

 > This SDK is a work-in-progress and is being developed in parallel with the OrbisDB node.
 > Things will change, however, the core components have been ported over from the Orbis Social SDK and should have a stable-enough interface.

-> [!NOTE]
-> Initial release of the SDK uses Knex.js as the SELECT query builder.
-This will change due to compatibility issues and overall behavior control.

 ## Installation

 The SDK is available publicly on NPM.
 You can install it using your preferred package manager.